MichaelMcGilvray/COMP-4610-HW5/readme.txt

 13. Game can be restarted
     Like I said previously, at any point the "start over" button can be pressed and the game will be reverted to its original state except for the highest score.
-Meaning all tiles are regenerated from the JSON file, and the other counters are reset.
+Meaning all tiles are regenerated from the data.js file, and the other counters are reset.